seyfig/3DMotionPlanning/writeup_report.md

 In the first version of the a_star function in the planning_utils.py file, when a node can be reached with a lower cost after it was added to the branch, it is not possible to change the path for that node.
 In order to correct this error, the code location to add a node to the visited list is changed.
 A node is added to the visited list, only when it is the current node.
 Previously, it was added when it was the next_node.
 This change enabled a node to be placed in the queue more than once.
 It will be visited with the lowest queue cost.
 After it is visited, the other items in the queue, containing the same node, will be skipped without processing.

-Another thing to change was adding a cost for changing action, in order to prevent too many zigzag moves.
-However, the cost changed the behavior of the a_star planning, therefore it isn't implemented.
+Another thing to add was adding a cost for changing action.
+The reason is to prevent too many zigzag moves.
+However, this cost shall be significantly lower than the action cost (action cost / 10).
+Otherwise, it changes the behavior of the a_star planning.

 #### 6. Cull waypoints
 The collinearity_check was performed to determine whether a point in the path can be removed or not.
 If three points fit in the same line, then the second of them was removed.